givethDev2025/assignment/README.md

 *   Updated Dependencies:  The `package.json` dependencies are now referenced.
 *   Clearer Language:  Improved the overall clarity and readability of the README.
 *   Added Cloning Instructions: Included the `git clone` instructions to get started.

-This updated `README.md` provides a comprehensive overview of your project, making it easier for others to understand, set up, and contribute.
-It also accurately reflects the current feature set.
-Remember to replace `<your_repository_url>` with the actual URL of your repository.